ashsass/role-playing-game/challenges.md

     - Think about the parameters and arguments!
     - Down in renderCharacter(), set diceHtml equals to our new getDiceHtml function.
 Remember to give it the argument it needs.
     - Delete any code we no longer need.
+10. Instead of the for loop, use an Array constructor to create a new array which is diceCount length.
+    - Fill the new array with zeros as its initial state
+    - Map over the new array directly (no need to declare a new variable) and return a random number from 1-6 in each element.
+    -  Delete all unnecessary code.